 Examination of the pedagogical theories, instructional methodologies, and assessment practices relating to culturally and linguistically diverse learners.
 The course will focus on effective instructional models which have proven successful with English language learners (ELL) in secondary schools.
-(1) Lecture: 3 hrs/wk.
+(1)

 330 Reading and Principles of Second Language Acquisition